We are rolling out our first-ever internship program in !

 - We will provide each intern with a loaner laptop for the duration of the internship.
 Once hired, our Tech Ops team will ship you a Sourcegraph device prior to your first day.
 The equipment will need to be returned in its original condition and box with all the included accessories at the end of the internship.

 If you are on a current F1 Student VISA and eligible to work in the US for the duration of the internship program, we will gladly consider you for our internship roles.

-If you are hired, we will need to verify your employment within your first 2 days of work using one or a combo of the documents listed here as part of your I-9 check.
+If you are hired, we will need to verify your employment within your first 2 days of work using one or a combo of the acceptable documents listed by USCIS as part of your I-9 check.
 All other VISA requirements, including obtaining an I-20 form to authorize CPT work authorization, will need to be handled between you and your university.

 Sourcegraph does not have the ability to support F-1 extensions (OPT).